What All Plays Into Email Deliverability

 - Do NOT email people who you have not gotten permission to email.

 - One of the best things you can do is to set up an automated welcome sequence or nurture campaign when people opt in.
-This ensures you're sending out small amounts of emails every day (email inboxes like this, they don't like big random blasts of emails after not hearing from you for weeks).
+This ensures you're sending out small amounts of emails every day (email service providers such as Gmail, Yahoo, Outlook like this, they don't like big random blasts of emails after not hearing from you for weeks).

 - One of the ways you build your reputation with email is to get opens.
 To do that, you need amazing subject lines.
 So work on your copywriting skills as much as possible, because subject lines (and the first sentence of your email) are critical.